Brick Walls and AdS/CFT: Introduction

 \subsection{The connection between the Arnsdorf-Smolin and Mukohyama-Israel puzzles}

-A comparison of our two italicized displayed statements above seems to suggest a new and interesting connection between, on the one hand, the puzzling contrast between Maldacena holography and fixed-background holography -- as highlighted e.g.\ by Arnsdorf and Smolin's paradox -- and, on the other hand, the puzzle embodied in the Mukohyama-Israel complementarity principle, according to which the (entire) entropy of a black hole should describable either as the entropy derived from the zero-loop quantum gravitational partition function, or, in a complementary description, as the entropy of its thermal (mostly matter) atmosphere.
-In fact our first italicized statements above indicates that Maldacena holography goes together with the first description and our second italicized sentence indicates that fixed-background holography goes together with the second description.
+A comparison of our two italicised displayed statements above seems to suggest a new and interesting connection between, on the one hand, the puzzling contrast between Maldacena holography and fixed-background holography -- as highlighted e.g.\ by Arnsdorf and Smolin's paradox -- and, on the other hand, the puzzle embodied in the Mukohyama-Israel complementarity principle, according to which the (entire) entropy of a black hole should describable either as the entropy derived from the zero-loop quantum gravitational partition function, or, in a complementary description, as the entropy of its thermal (mostly matter) atmosphere.
+In fact our first italicised statement above indicates that Maldacena holography goes together with the first description and our second italicised statement indicates that fixed-background holography goes together with the second description.

 Thus, we have pointed out an apparently interesting and new connection between the two puzzles.